Skip to main content

 How can users embed their Playlab app into a website, Canvas, or other LMS?

-Embedding is only allowed by enterprise Playlab partners due to the increased usage and other considerations.
-Users can share their AI apps with others via direct links or by publishing them to their organization’s workspace.
+Embedding is only available to enterprise Playlab partners due to the increased usage and integration considerations involved.
+For broader sharing, users can share apps via direct links or publish them to their organization’s workspace.
+See the Partnerships FAQ for details on integration options.

 Can users access Playlab offline?